timewave-computer/valence-protocol/docs/src/components/domains.md

 **Domains** are defined by **three properties**:
   1. The **Chain**: the Blockchain's name _e.g.
 Neutron, Osmosis, Ethereum mainnet_.
-  2. The **Execution environment**: the environment under which programs (typically smart conrtacts) can be executed on that particular chain _e.g.
+  2. The **Execution environment**: the environment under which programs (typically smart contracts) can be executed on that particular chain _e.g.
 CosmWasm, EVM, SVM_.
   3. The type of **Bridge** used from the **Main Domain** to other domains _e.g.
 Polytone over IBC, Hyperlane_.

 Within a particular ecosystem of Blockchains (e.g. Cosmos), the Valence Protocol usually defines one specific domain as the **Main Domain**, on which some supporting infrastructure components are deployed.
 Think of it as the _home base_ supporting the execution and operations of a Valence programs.
 This will be further clarified in the [Authorizations & Processors](./authorizations_processors/_overview.md) section.